I make a taco salad pasta dish I affectionately call Mexican Mess or Micro Taco Salad. I have no idea where the recipe came from.

 - Eat with a fork and flat tortilla chips for Mexican Mess.

-- Or, eat using Tostito’s Scoops to make Micro Tacos.
+- Or, eat using Tostito’s Scoops to make Micro Taco Salads.

-The taco meat sauce freezes and reheats really well so you can make it in bulk and only have to prepare the toppings for subsequent meals:
+The taco pasta freezes and reheats really well so you can make it in bulk and only have to prepare the toppings for subsequent meals:

 - To freeze: Allow taco pasta to cool, place a 1-family-meal portion in a freezer bag, flatten, and freeze in short stacks (consolidate stacks once frozen).